Skip to content

 Like all my modular switched-mode power supplies, there’s very little exposed mains voltage on the top-side of the PCB.

-Galaxy mains protection and filtering
+Galaxy mains filtering

 In fact, safety always comes first so again in common with all my modular switched-mode power supply designs, Galaxy features a bleed resistor across the already fuse protected mains supply.